00akash/Student_result_management/README.md

 1. Clone this repository to your local machine.
 2. Install Node.js and npm.
+3. Navigate to the project directory.
-3. Install the required modules by running the following command.
+4. Install the required modules by running the following command.
    ```shell
    npm i
    ```
-5. Navigate to the project directory.
-6. Run the application.
+5. Run the application.
    ```shell
    npm start
    ```
-7. Open your web browser and go to [http://localhost:3000]
+6. Open your web browser and go to [http://localhost:3000]